armgong/electron-rstudio/README.md

 2017-02-26

-try rsession mode ,don't use rserver ,this work on linux and maybe work on mac ,but will not work on windows, becasuse windows use named pipe implement rsession server ,need modify windows rsession code.
+Also try rsession mode ,don't use rserver ,this work on linux and maybe work on mac ,but will not work on windows, becasuse windows use named pipe implement rsession server ,need modify windows rsession code.

- main.js (call rserver) and  session-main.js (call rsession directly)
+now  main.js (call rserver) and  session-main.js (call rsession directly) both worked , next step is setup windows build machine for rstudio , so rsession can be modified and built on windows.